MCPS-team/cloud_api/README.md

-# Cloud API
+# Description

 This repository is part of the project for the module Mobile and Cyber-Physical Systems at University of Pisa.

-Here are stored the API of the cloud server
+Here are stored the API of the cloud server invoked by the edge server.

-...more to come

-## Description

-Project details go here..

-...

-## Getting Started

 ### Dependencies